aisamanra/s-cargot/README.md

 printer = flatPrint id
 ~~~~

-A more elaborate atom type would distinguish between different
-varieties of token, so a small example (that understands just
-identifiers and numbers) is
+A more elaborate atom type might distinguish between different varieties of token.
+A small example (that understands just alphabetic identifiers and decimal numbers) would look like this:

 ~~~~.haskell
 import Data.Text (Text, pack)